 When the Trumpeter plays every hour the tune trails off sounding unfinished.
 But he is finished!
 Sometimes he waves from the window or abruptly shuts the window.
 As stories have told, the Trumpeter ends the tune unfinished to honor a past trumpeter who during an invasion was captured or struck by an arrow while performing his duty.

 Even if you are not an avid reader, don’t forget we use stories in social settings all the time.
-I don’t consider myself to be a very good verbal, social storyteller, but to improve, I remember a few elements that can make my stories more engaging.
+I don’t consider myself to be a very good verbal, social storyteller.
+To improve, I remember these 5 elements that can make stories more engaging.

-- Briefly identify the context (who, where, when).
-There’s no need to spend too long going back and forth aloud “was it Tuesday?
+- 3. Briefly identify the context (who, where, when).
+There’s no need to spend too long going back and forth aloud “Was it Tuesday?
 No it was Wednesday.
 Oh, but Wednesday it rained so it couldn’t have been.”
-It’s not that important of a detail, and the other person is certainly losing interest.
+It’s not that important of a detail, and the other person is losing interest.

-- Beware of buildup and drifting.
+- 4. Beware of buildup and drifting.
 Sometimes too much buildup before you start dilutes your story.
 Is your digression relevant?
-Often people don’t understand how you’ve made a connection to something else and start to forget the point of the story.
+Often, listeners don’t understand how a connection has been made to something else and start to forget the point of the story.

 Storytelling is also a way to creatively express ourselves.
 Maybe you don’t consider yourself to be creative (it’s in everyone!), but we all have ideas and stories to tell.
 Challenge yourself to turn the mundane into something magical.
 You may never experience washing dishes the same way again.
 If you’re not sure how to express a mood, feeling, or emotion, turn it into a narrative story!
 Stories bring memories to life.